 - Ensure that a second adult witness is present throughout; - Seal the substance in a plastic bag and include details of the date and time of the seizure/find and the witness present, taking steps to minimise handling to aid future forensic investigations. - Store it in a secure location, such as a safe or other lockable container with access limited to senior members of staff.
 The school WILL NOT dispose of the substance since disposal can now only be done by the police; - Notify the police without delay, who will collect it and then store or dispose of it in line with locally agreed protocols. - The law does not require a school to divulge to the police the name of the student(s) from whom the drugs were taken but the police advise that this is disclosed.
-The school should determine their position on this in advance to ensure consistency of approach; - Record full details of the incident, including the police incident reference number if they are involved; - Inform parents/carers, - Identify any safeguarding concerns and respond appropriately.
+This will be determined on a case-by-case basis. - Record full details of the incident, including the police incident reference number if they are involved: - Inform parents/guardians, - Identify any safeguarding concerns and respond appropriately.